aiotmlwtf/00/bibliography.md

 7. Alternative Views of Complexity 169
 8. The Architecture of Complexity: Hierarchic Systems 183

+### Toffoli, Tommaso; Margolus, Norman (1987) Cellular Automata Machines - A New Environment for Modeling

+The classic text on celluar automata, now a click away.

+|| from the introduction
+A cellular automata machine is a universe synthesizer.
+Like an organ, it has keys and stops by which the resources of the instrument can be called into action, combined, and reconfigured.
+Its color screen is a window through which one can watch the universe that is being "played."
+This book, then, is an introductory harmony and orchestration manual for "composer" of celluar-automaton universe.

+<a class="getLink" href="/whitelaw_mitchell_-_metacreation_-_art_and_artificial_life.pdf">get</a>

 ### Whitelaw, Mitchell (2004) Metacreation: Art and Artificial Life
 <a class="getLink" href="/whitelaw_mitchell_-_metacreation_-_art_and_artificial_life.pdf">get</a>